PerlFFI/FFI-CheckLib/README.md

     doesn't look like a module name or if it does not provide a `dynamic_libs` method (which is implemented by all [Alien::Base](https://metacpan.org/pod/Alien::Base) subclasses).

+    \[version 0.30\]
+    \[breaking change\]

+    Starting with version 0.30, libraries provided by [Alien](https://metacpan.org/pod/Alien)s is preferred over the system libraries.
+The original thinking was that you want to prefer the system libraries because they are more likely to get patched with regular system updates.
+Unfortunately, the reason a module needs to install an Alien is likely because the system library is not new enough, so we now prefer the [Alien](https://metacpan.org/pod/Alien)s instead.

 ## assert\_lib

 ```